ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 A Minecraft block's length is 1 meter.
 So one Minecraft block length is 70 in-game units.

+But we're going to instead scale the of Skyrim up just a little, by about 9.4%.
+This way, we can say that one Minecraft block will be 64 Skyrim Units.

-A Minecraft chunk is 16 x 16 blocks, so about 1,120 x 1,120 Skyrim units.
-This means one Skyrim Cell is around 3.6 Minecraft Chunks.
-Skyrim has a grid of 119 x 94 cells in the Tamriel `WRLD`, so our Minecraft world is going to be roughly 428.4 x 338.4 Chunks.
+A Minecraft chunk is 16 x 16 blocks, so about 1,024 x 1,1024 Skyrim units.
+So we say one Skyrim Cell is 4 Minecraft Chunks.
+Skyrim has a grid of 119 x 94 cells in the Tamriel `WRLD`, so our Minecraft world is going to be roughly 476 * 376 Chunks.

 ##### Height